TEXT-S&P summary: Eesti Energia AS

 Expected cash outflows consist of:

--- Dividends of about EUR65 million annually, in line with the amount paid out in 2012.
+-- Dividends of about EUR65 million annually, in line with the 2012 level.

 In line with a EUR300 million bond issue in the first quarter of 2012, we further assume that Eesti Energia will continue to arrange long-term funding well in advance to fund its investment plan.
 Part of Eesti Energia's loan documentation is subject to covenants relating to the company's financial performance.
 We anticipate that the company will continue to have adequate headroom under these covenants over the near term.
 Documentation relating to two bonds, totaling EUR600 million, contains a put option linked to a reduction of government ownership to less than 51% and a subsequent downgrade to speculative grade.